 The Mountain View Motel (1054 Hwy.
 2, 760 249-3553), is a clean, quiet mom-and-pop operation at the north edge of town on the highway.
 The Mountain View's duplex cabins, decorated in mish-mash garage-sale style circa 1965, are a restful haven two long highway blocks north of the town center.
 I appreciated the chill vibe here when the town scene was a riot of thru-hiker shenanigans.
 If the pack is in town, I would choose this option again.

-In the heart of the action, my family has also enjoyed the Pines Motel (6045 Pine St., 760 249-9974).
-The Pines vibe is old school funk, but clean.
-Each room has a microwave, fridge and cable.
+In the heart of the action, my family has also enjoyed the Pines Motel (6045 Pine St., 760 249-9974), which is also sometimes known as the Pines Cabins, above.
+This operation, a collection of 1930s bungalows, has been a value-priced hiker favorite for many years.
+The Pines vibe is old-school funk, but clean.
+Each very small room has a microwave, fridge and cable.
 On a personal note, the Pines proprietor, Mr. Kwon, did us a major favor in 2009 when he found our little girl's beloved red quilt stuck in the sheets of the bed and mailed it back to us.
 Thank you Mr. Kwon!
 You are a good man.
+Highest recommendation.